salwamohammed23/My_projects/README.md

 # KMeans Clustering Project

 This project demonstrates how to apply the KMeans clustering algorithm using the scikit-learn library on a synthetic dataset.
 The goal is to group similar data points into clusters based on their feature values.

+# Customer Conversion Prediction Model
+This project builds a neural network model to predict customer conversion based on a dataset from a bank marketing campaign.
+The dataset contains various features such as customer demographics, past interactions with the bank, and economic indicators.
+The target variable is whether or not the customer subscribed to a term deposit (y), which is binary-encoded for training purposes.